jimbob-2023/lidarr-dfi-downloader/README.md

 With everything set up, you can run the script.
 It will:

 1. Fetch missing tracks and albums from Lidarr.
-2. Search for them on Spotify.
+2. Search for them on Spot.
-3. Save their Spotify URLs to separate files (`spotify_tracks.txt` for tracks and `spotify_albums.txt` for albums).
+3. Save their Spot URLs to separate files (`spot_tracks.txt` for tracks and `spot_albums.txt` for albums).
 4. Use `d-fi` to download these tracks and albums.

 ```bash